adobe/spectrum-css/README.md

 <html class="spectrum spectrum--medium spectrum--light">
 ```

 **Note:**  If you are importing SVG icon sprite sheets, the `.spectrum--medium`/`.spectrum--large` classes should be added to the `<html>` element so UI icons render in the correct size in IE 11.
-For browsers that support custom properties, or if you're not using SVG sprite sheets for UI icons and are manually managing icon sizing in your implementation, `.spectrum--medium`/`.spectrum--large` can be added to the `<body>` or other element.
+For browsers that support custom properties, or if you're not using SVG sprite sheets for UI icons and are manually managing icon sizing in your implementation, `.spectrum--medium`/`.spectrum--large` can be added to the `<body>` or other elements.

 Then you can use components by copy/pasting their code from [the documentation](http://opensource.adobe.com/spectrum-css/).